Last Updated: 2020-06-20

 Regarding serious adverse event reports from sites participating in clinical trials in the United States of America (USA), Canada and the European Union (EU): DSN, as a CRO, has no direct relationship with medical research subjects participating in a clinical trial and as such does not directly collect patient data or maintain the original source of this data.
 Regarding adverse event reports for marketed products from the EU, DSN does not directly collect that information and the data we receive does not contain identifiable consumer information.
 Therefore, patient or consumer data DSN receives does not include any identifiable information and thus is not entered or maintained in our database.

 If DSN receives clinical investigator or healthcare professional data as part of an adverse event report, DSN shall enter it and maintain the information in our database.
 DSN does not transmit that data to our customers or to regulatory agencies or to any other third parties.
-If a regulatory agency requests information related to a clinical investigator or a healthcare professional’s data, as part of their regulatory oversight or due to public health issues, DSN would provide name and contact information as required.
+If a lawful request by a regulatory agency or public authorities for regulatory oversight, public health issues national security or law enforcement requirements, DSN will disclose personal information in response to requests, including requests for information related to a clinical investigator or a healthcare professional’s data.
+DSN would provide name and contact information as required.
 DSN would not provide that information to any third party and since we are not the original source or collector of the information, it is not foreseeable that there would be a need to provide that information to a customer for any law suites.

-For the Unites States of America and Canada, when DSN collects Personal Information directly from Individuals, on behalf of our customers and related to their marketed products, DSN shall explain the purpose for which it collects this information and how Personal Information will be used.
-The only third party this information is provided to is the customer if the individual requests or agrees to be contacted so more information can be obtained related to their inquiry or complaint.
+For the Unites States of America and Canada, when DSN collects Personal Information directly from Individuals, on behalf of our customers related to their marketed products, DSN shall explain the purpose for which it collects this information and how Personal Information will be used.
+The only third party this information is provided to is the customer.
+The customer will contact the individual if the individual has requested or agrees to be contacted so more information can be obtained related to their inquiry or complaint.
 Otherwise individual data is not transmitted to any third party or to regulatory agencies.
-If a regulatory agency requests one of our customers to provide information as part of their regulatory oversight or due public health issues, we would provide that information as required.
+If a regulatory agency requests one of our customers to provide information as part of their regulatory oversight, or for public health issues, we would provide that information as required.
 DSN does not provide information to any other third party.